William Coolidge Lane: Professional activities

 In his professional life, Lane served as president of the American Library Association from 1898 to 1899.
-Prior to his term as President, Lane served as secretary and treasurer for fourteen years and also served as chairman of its publishing board.
-He was also a charter member of the Massachusetts Library Club, and served as President for the term 1891–92.
+Prior to his term as president, Lane served as secretary and treasurer for fourteen years and also served as chairman of its publishing board.
+He was also a charter member of the Massachusetts Library Club, and served as president for the term 1891–92.

 He was president of the Bibliographical Society of America from 1904 to 1909.
 Lane was also a charter member of the Cambridge Historical Society, and a member of the New England College Librarians, the American Academy of Arts and Sciences, the Massachusetts Historical Society, and the Dante Society, among others.

 Lane was also active on a number of committees at Harvard, and was especially instrumental in promoting the Memorial Society for Harvard men in World War I. He was active in the Union and the Alumni Signet Society, and was a respected scholar of Harvard history.
-From 1887 to 1891, he was also a lecturer at the Columbia University Library School.
+From 1887 to 1891, he was also a lecturer at the Columbia College School of Library Economy.